When painting your home, one of the most important decisions you can make is what type of paint to use.

 No matter, what you choose, it’s important to remember that you always start with only clean surfaces.

-Do not forget to remove the old paint and apply the right primer and paint with a most suitable roller.
+Do not forget to remove the old paint and apply the right primer and paint with the most suitable roller.

-The key to getting the right finish with eggshell paints is knowing how to apply it correctly using the right techniques and tools.
+The key to getting the right finish with eggshell paints is knowing how to apply them correctly using the right techniques and tools.

 He had worked as a painter for over a decade serving customers in areas such as Charleston, Mount Pleasant, Beaufort, and Georgetown, SC (South Carolina).
 Today in his free time, he likes to read and write about the newer techniques implemented in his profession.
 You may read more about him here or get in touch with him here.